Are you teaching STEM right? I’m willing to bet you’re not.

 1.)
 True STEM Integrates All Four Subjects

 First, it integrates all four subjects – Science, Technology, Engineering and Math – not just one or two.
-And when it integrates each subject area, it contains at least TWO standards from each.
 I know I’ve seen many resources that have claimed something was STEM simply because it contained science.
 Unfortunately, that doesn’t make it a STEM resource.

 2.)
 It Has an Intentional Connection between the Standards, Lesson Design, and Assessment